-2) PERIOD OF PERFORMANCE
+2. PERIOD OF PERFORMANCE

-The period of performance of this IAA will commence on July 1, 2021, and be completed by June 30, 2023, unless the Agreement is terminated sooner as provided herein.
+The period of performance of this IAA will commence on July 1, 2023, and be completed by June 30, 2025, unless the Agreement is terminated sooner as provided herein.
 Amendments extending the period of performance, if any, shall be at the sole discretion of ECOLOGY.

-3) COMPENSATION
+3. COMPENSATION

 Compensation for the work provided in accordance with this IAA has been established under the terms of RCW 39.34.130 and RCW 39.26.180(3).
-This is a performance-based agreement, under which payment is based on the successful completion of expected deliverables and compliance with all terms and conditions.
+This is a performance-based agreement, under which payment is based on the successful completion of expected deliverables.

-Compensation for this agreement will be released in two 1-year phases.
+Compensation for this agreement will be release in two 1-year phases.
 Phase One is limited to 50 percent of the project budget and Phase Two can be up to the remaining percentage of the project budget.
-On or before August 15, 2022, ECOLOGY will evaluate available funding and the CONTRACTOR's performance and progress towards meeting contract deliverables and spending.
-To release the second year funding the CONTRACTOR, by June 30, 2022, must:
+On or before August 15, 2024, Ecology will evaluate available funding and the CONTRACTOR's performance and progress towards meeting contract deliverables and spending.
+To release the second-year funding the CONTRACTOR, by June 30, 2024, must: